jake-landersweb/jsonNull/README.md

 ## Credits

-The code was pulled from this excellent [Stack Overflow comment](https://stackoverflow.com/a/33072822), I just decided to package it up for use in my projects.
+The inspiration and most implementation was pulled from this excellent [Stack Overflow comment](https://stackoverflow.com/a/33072822).